JiHong88/suneditor/README.md

                             ]
                         }
 audioUploadSizeLimit: The size of the total uploadable audios (in bytes).
-                      Invokes the "onAudioUploadError" method.  default: null {Number}
+                      Invokes the "onAudioUploadError" method.  default: null {number}
-audioMultipleFile: If true, multiple audios can be selected.    default: false {Boolean}
+audioMultipleFile: If true, multiple audios can be selected.    default: false {boolean}
 audioTagAttrs    : Define "Attributes" of the audio tag.        default: null {Object}
                    ex) { controlslist: "nodownload", autoplay: true }
-videoAccept      : Define the "accept" attribute of the input.  default: "*" {String}
+videoAccept      : Define the "accept" attribute of the input.  default: "*" {string}
                    ex) "*" or ".mp3, .wav .."

 // Table----------------------------------------------------------------------------------------------------------
-tableCellControllerPosition : Define position to the table cell controller('cell', 'top'). default: 'cell' {String}
+tableCellControllerPosition : Define position to the table cell controller('cell', 'top'). default: 'cell' {string}

 // Link-----------------------------------------------------------------------------------------------------------
 linkProtocol    : Default protocol for the links. ('link', 'image', 'video', 'audio')
-                  This applies to all plugins that enter the internet url.   default: null {String}
+                  This applies to all plugins that enter the internet url.   default: null {string}
 linkRel         : Defines "rel" attribute list of anchor tag.   default: [] {Array}
                   // https://www.w3schools.com/tags/att_a_rel.asp
                   ex) [